Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Automorphisms and Subgroups

-One case in which subgroups \textbf{do} have to embed in the group of units is for $\GreenD$-classes of an \roi\ special inverse monoid such that the corresponding block decomposition as given by Lemma~\ref{truelemma} is disjoint (see Remark~\ref{remark_disjointness} above): \begin{theorem} Let $M$ be an \roi\ special inverse monoid, $w$ a word and suppose the blocks of $S\Gamma(w)$ have pairwise disjoint vertex sets.
-Then the maximal subgroups in the $\GreenD$-class of $w$ are isomorphic to the same subgroup of the group of units, and if $w \notin \GreenD_1$ this subgroup is finite. \end{theorem} \begin{proof} By \cite[Theorem 3.5]{Stephen:1990ss}, the maximal subgroups are all isomorphic to the automorphism group of $\sgw$, which we will denote $G$.
+We are now ready to consider the special case in which the block decomposition as given by Lemma~\ref{truelemma} is disjoint: \begin{theorem} Let $M$ be an \roi\ special inverse monoid, $w$ a word and suppose the blocks of $S\Gamma(w)$ have pairwise disjoint vertex sets.
+Then the maximal subgroups in the $\GreenD$-class of $w$ are isomorphic to the same subgroup of the group of units, and if $w$ does not represent an element of $\GreenD_1$ this subgroup is finite. \end{theorem} \begin{proof} By \cite[Theorem 3.5]{Stephen:1990ss}, the maximal subgroups are all isomorphic to the automorphism group of $\sgw$, which we will denote by $G$.

-Consider the (finite, typically non-deterministic) labelled digraph $\Omega$ with vertices the blocks of $\sgw$, and an edge from $X$ to $Y$ labelled $x$ if and only if $\sgw$ has an edge from a vertex of $X$ to a vertex of $Y$ labelled $x$.
+Consider the (finite, typically non-bi-deterministic) labelled digraph $\Omega$ with vertices the blocks of $\sgw$, and an edge from $X$ to $Y$ labelled $x$ if and only if $\sgw$ has an edge from a vertex of $X$ to a vertex of $Y$ labelled $x$.
 Since $\sgw$ is connected and every vertex lies in a block, $\Omega$ is connected.
 Since the blocks of $\sgw$ are disjoint, edges between distinct blocks cannot lie within blocks, so by Lemma~\ref{truelemma} they are cut-edges.
 It follows that the edges of $\Omega$ are all cut-edges: in other words, the underlying undirected graph of $\Omega$ is a tree.

 Clearly since automorphisms map blocks to blocks, the action of $G$ by automorphisms on $\sgw$ induces an action by labelled digraph automorphisms on $\Omega$.
 Since $\Omega$ is a finite digraph whose underlying graph is a tree, there is a vertex of $\Omega$ which is fixed by $G$ (because by a result of Halin \cite[Lemma 2]{Halin1973} an automorphism of a finite undirected tree fixes either an edge or a vertex) and hence a block $X$ of $\sgw$ which is fixed setwise by the action of $G$.
 Thus, $G$ can be restricted to act by directed graph automorphisms on the block $X$, and since non-trivial automorphisms of $\sgw$ are fixed-point free, this action is faithful.
 Since $X$ is isomorphic to $\sgo$ this means $G$ acts faithfully on $\sgo$, so embeds in the automorphism group of $\sgo$ which is exactly the group of units.